contao/docs/docs/dev/getting-started/starting-development.md

 }
 ```

+{{% notice tip %}}
+This is actually not necessary since Contao **4.9** as the Contao Managed Edition automatically adds the  necessary
+autoloading for the `App\` namespace.
+However you can still add your own autoloading directives of course.
+{{% /notice %}}

 {{% notice info %}}
 During development it is advisable to not optimize the Autoloader by Composer, otherwise
 new classes that you created will not be available immediately.
 If you used the